 Requirements: In Kansas, at least one spouse must have been a resident of the state for at least 60 days before filing for divorce.
 Without meeting this residency requirement, the court will not have jurisdiction over the divorce proceedings, making it necessary to ensure compliance.

-Requirements: To qualify for an uncontested divorce in Kansas, both spouses must agree to the divorce and cite irreconcilable differences as the reason.
+Requirements: To qualify for an uncontested Kansas divorce, both spouses must agree to the divorce and cite irreconcilable differences as the reason.
 This means that there is no need to assign blame or fault to either party, simplifying the process.

 Consent: Mutual consent and a no-fault approach can make the divorce process smoother and less contentious.
 By agreeing on the terms of the divorce, such as child custody, support, and division of assets, both parties can avoid lengthy court battles and save time and money.

-One of the first steps in an uncontested divorce in Kansas is gathering the necessary documentation and paperwork.
+One of the first steps in an agreed upon divorce in Kansas is gathering the necessary documentation and paperwork.
 This may include financial statements, asset and debt information, child custody agreements, and more.
 It is crucial to ensure all paperwork is filled out accurately and completely to streamline the process.

 Divorce proceedings in Kansas typically begin with filing a Petition for Divorce in the appropriate county court.
 Once the petition is filed, there is a mandatory waiting period of 60 days before the final hearing can take place.
 During this time, negotiation of terms such as division of assets, child custody, and support arrangements can occur.